Climate of Lahore

 Weather radar of Lahore, located on Jail Road.

-Lahore features a five-season semi-arid climate (Köppen climate classification BSh), bordering a humid subtropical climate, with five seasons: foggy winter (1 December – 15 February) with few western disturbances causing rain; pleasant spring (16 February – 15 April); summer (15 April – 30 June) with dust, rain storms and heat wave periods; rainy monsoon (1 July – 16 September); and dry autumn (16 September –14 November).
-However, in some cases, it can be classified as being humid subtropical (Cwa), rather than semi-arid, since it has well defined seasons and an ample amount of rain.
+Lahore features a five-season hot semi-arid climate (Köppen BSh), bordering a humid subtropical climate, with five seasons: foggy winter (1 December – 15 February) with few western disturbances causing rain; pleasant spring (16 February – 15 April); summer (15 April – 30 June) with dust, rainstorms and heatwave periods; rainy monsoon (1 July – 16 September); and dry autumn (16September–14November).
+However, in some cases, it can be classified as being humid subtropical (Cwa), rather than semi-arid, since it has well–defined seasons and an ample amount of rain.
 It occasionally has very prolonged and dense monsoons, typical of a humid subtropical climate.

 The hottest month is June, where average highs routinely exceed 40 C. The wettest month is July, with heavy rainfalls and evening thunderstorms with the possibility of cloudbursts.
 The coolest month is January with dense fog.

 The city's record high temperature was 48.3 C, recorded on 30 May 1944.
 On 10 June 2007, a temperature of 48 C was recorded; The lowest temperature recorded in Lahore is –2.2 °C, recorded on 17 January 1935.